frontend-fun/react-hooks-typescript-tome/docs/4-state/components.md

 * Inside of the body of the anonymous function there are `<li> </li>` tags
 * Inside of the `li` tags there are another pair of `{ }` braces surrounding the `name` variable

 TSX allows us to nest HTML tags anywhere that we would normally write an expression.
 However, in order to embed values, variables, and code in the TSX, we must surround the expression with curly braces.
-Be very careful with this nesting, since skipping a curly brace or parentheses can have a disasterous effect on the code!
+Be very careful with this nesting, since skipping a curly brace or parentheses can have a disastrous effect on the code!

 You might also notice that we include an attribute named `key`.
 This is related to what we saw previously about object equality.
 You can read more about `key` in the [React guide page about lists and keys](https://reactjs.org/docs/lists-and-keys.html), but the basic idea is that we must provide a `key` attribute to help React distinguish between different adjacent elements created from the `map`.
 It'll be easy to forget, but can often be the source of many errors.